 For an aggressive offensive philosophy to work, you will need to preach to your players how to make smart decisions while being aggressive at the same time.
 A few players will be overaggressive by nature, but most will be overly conservative and afraid to make a mistake.

-If you want your players to be aggressive, you want them to feel free to take chances when they see the “door open.”
+If you want your players to be aggressive, then you want them to feel free to take chances when they see the “door open.”
 If they play scared, this will not work.

 Key #3: Dare to make aggressive decisions yourself